 4. Hydrogen Peroxide

 Hydrogen peroxide is often used as a color-safe stain remover, but it’s also excellent at neutralizing smells.
-Hydrogen oxidizes the substances it comes into contact with, turning them into water and oxygen that evaporate into the air.
+Hydrogen oxidizes the substances it comes into contact with, turning them into water and oxygen that evaporates into the air.
 As a result, it leaves behind no residue or smell.
 So, you can treat areas with it, and rest assured that they won’t smell afterward like mouse or rat urine or hydrogen peroxide.

 5. Coffee Grounds